-You have experienced a traumatic event or a critical incident (any incident that causes each person or persons to experience unusually strong emotional reactions which have the potential to interfere with their ability to function either at the scene or later).
-Even though the event may be over, you may now be experiencing, or may experience later, some strong emotional or physical reaction(s).
+You have experienced a traumatic event or a critical incident (any incident that causes a person to experience unusually strong emotional reactions which have the potential to interfere with their ability to function).
+Even though the event may be over, you may now be experiencing, or may experience later, some strong emotional or physical reactions.
 It is very common, in fact quite normal, for people to experience emotional after shocks when they have passed through a horrible event.